·Security

 Each library is vendored verbatim from its canonical npm-published source, served from the same origin as the page that uses it, and loaded with a integrity="sha384-…" attribute.
 The browser will refuse to execute a file whose hash doesn’t match.

-jspdf.umd.min.js (jsPDF 4.2.1)
+jspdf.umd.min.js (jsPDF 4.2.1 — MIT)

-jszip.min.js (JSZip 3.10.1)
+jszip.min.js (JSZip 3.10.1 — MIT)

-pdf.min.mjs + pdf.worker.min.mjs (PDF.js 5.7.284)
+pdf.min.mjs + pdf.worker.min.mjs (PDF.js 5.7.284 — Apache-2.0)

 Extracts text from PDF inputs in the browser to compute the content-canonical fingerprint.
 Runs entirely in a Web Worker; isEvalSupported:false is set explicitly on getDocument() so untrusted PDFs cannot reach the eval-based renderer fallback.
 The file never leaves the page.

-qrcode.js (qrcode-generator 1.4.4)
+qrcode.js (qrcode-generator 1.4.4 — MIT)

-Encodes the receipt URL as a QR code on page 1 of the printable PDF.
+Encodes the proof URL as a QR code on page 1 of the printable PDF.
 Vendored unminified on purpose: the jsdelivr-minified build is dynamically generated and explicitly NOT SRI-stable.
 The original npm-published source is.

 03What’s stored, where, and for how long